 Okay so now that we’ve got that all out of the way let’s get this started properly I have to say that I was and to be honest still am a huge fan of the books, in no small part due to Anthony Horowitz’s incredible talent which has netted him not only an enormous fanbase, writing credits for Agatha Christie’s Poirot and Midsomer Murders, numerous other successful literary series but also the distinct and unique honour of contributing (with the full permission and authority of their estates) to the works of Sir Arthur Conan Doyle’s Sherlock Holmes and Ian Fleming’s James Bond.
 I will also admit to some nostalgia as well, I read that first book as a kid, and it just gripped me, so much so that I vividly remember spending my pocket money that I’d saved up to buy a fairly expensive (at the time and for a kid) magazine, because it came with a copy of Stormbreaker, with a fancy alternative cover even though I already owned a copy just because I loved it so much.
 Horowitz has a way with words, a capacity for humour and wit, a creativity, an ability to make complexity seem simple, and fundamental human moments seem profound and complex and he can do all that at a reading comprehension level of most children.

 So it’s fair to say that when I heard there was going to be a movie I was, to put it mildly overjoyed, and Eragon (which Pettyfer was also in the running for by the way) which came out later that same year in December 2006 hadn’t yet shattered my expectations for a book to movie adaptation, so I went to see it in the cinema with my wonderful older sister and if I am being completely honest I liked it.
 I mean it wasn’t exactly what I was expecting, not because it was or wasn’t faithful to the source material, because much like with my recent review of the Artemis Fowl, which you can check out here by the way, it doesn’t need to be faithful to the source to be good or bad.
 That being said, however when adapting from an existing body of work you do need to be careful as there will always be people who are left unsatisfied.
+Oh also check out my review of the 2006 adaptation of Eragon which deals with similar topics by clicking here.

 I felt honestly even then that Alex Pettyfer was the perfect casting for Alex Rider, in looks and what I had taken on board of his personality, he felt fresh, genuine and just matched up with my internal image of the character.
 Bill Nighy as Alan Blunt also equally lived up to my expectations, to how I felt the character should look and act.
 Everyone else however to one degree or another did not quite meet that same internal measure for each character.
 That’s not to say that anyone delivered a bad performance, in fact it was reasonably well acted throughout but just they weren’t the characters they were supposed to be, Smithers in particular was a disappointment, don’t get me wrong, Stephen Fry is amazing, I can’t read Harry Potter without hearing his voice, but he wasn’t Smithers.
 His performance wasn’t bad but he didn’t line up physically or in terms of personality with the character in the books.
 He may as well have been a completely different person.